Garrett Hampson Player Props: Marlins vs. Guardians

-The Miami Marlins and Garrett Hampson, who went 2-for-4 last time out, battle Shane Bieber and the Cleveland Guardians at Progressive Field, Saturday at 3:10 PM ET.
+The Miami Marlins and Garrett Hampson, who went 2-for-4 with a double and two RBI last time out, battle Logan Allen and the Cleveland Guardians at Progressive Field, Sunday at 1:40 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4) against the Giants.
+In his last appearance, he had two hits (going 2-for-4 with a double and two RBI) against the Guardians.

 Garrett Hampson Game Info & Props vs. the Guardians